18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 ## Mentorship

-We have been slowly working on support for mentorship at TTS, including running a pilot program for some initial pairs of folks who have been interested in helping get things started.
+Mentorship at TTS is available, currently we are running a pilot program for folks, who got it started.
 If you would like to learn more and/or participate, please see the [Mentorship](/mentorship) page for more details!

 ## Self-directed study for engineers